 Applications may be filed after completion of the junior year in high school.
 Early admission will be granted to superior students who have completed the required tests and are taking the necessary senior subjects.
 Transfer applicants may apply during the school year preceding proposed entry.
-Closing dates for applications are December 1 for second semester, May 15 for summer sessions, and July 1 for September.
-An application fee of \$15 is required of each applicant who is new to the University.
+Closing dates for applications are January 5 for second semester, May 15 for summer sessions, and July 15 for September.
+A fee of \$15 is required of each applicant who is new to the University.
 All questions concerning admission should be directed to the Office of Admissions, Bryan Hall, Indiana University, Bloomington, Indiana 47401.